Engee documentation

 Details

-Peak reverse current measured by an external test circuit.
+The peak return current measured by the external test circuit.
 This value must be less than zero.

 Dependencies

-To use this parameter, set the parameter Charge dynamics to zero.
-Use peak reverse current and stretch factor, Use peak reverse current and reverse recovery time, Use peak reverse current and reverse recovery charge or Use peak reverse current and reverse recovery energy.
+To use this parameter, set for the parameter Charge dynamics meaning Use peak reverse current and stretch factor, Use peak reverse current and reverse recovery time, Use peak reverse current and reverse recovery charge or Use peak reverse current and reverse recovery energy.

 Units